 Volunteer Opportunities

-WVU Hospitals accepts three types of volunteers: Adults, college students, and high school students for the Junior Volunteer Academy and our regular Junior Volunteer Program.
+WVU Hospitals accepts four types of volunteers: Adults, college students, high school students for the Junior Volunteer Program, and the Health Careers Academy.

 Adults (18+ and no longer a student) may apply for volunteer service at any time.
 Graduate students can apply as an adult.

 College student volunteers are accepted three times per year during the fall, spring, and summer.
-The fall enrollment dates are August 1 – 31, 2023, for college students.
+The spring 2025 enrollment dates are December 20th, 2024 – January 10th, 2025.
 College students can only apply during an enrollment period.
 Student applications will not be accepted after an enrollment period has ended.

-Junior Volunteer Academy applications are accepted during the month of January each year and applications for the regular Junior Volunteer Program are accepted May 1 – 31.
+Health Careers Academy applications are accepted during the month of January each year and applications for the Junior Volunteer Program are accepted April 1st – 30th each year.

 - The first 125 college student applications will be accepted.
 Please do not apply as an adult volunteer unless you are a grad student.

 - If you were a college student volunteer within the past two years and you would like to volunteer again, you are not required to submit a new application.
-Please contact the Volunteer Services Office at 304-598-4134 to obtain a volunteer return packet.
+Please contact Volunteer Services at 304-598-4134 to request a volunteer return packet.

-- The Junior Volunteer Academy is one week of exposure to various healthcare professions.
+- The Health Careers Academy is one week of exposure to various healthcare professions.
 Participants will have the opportunity to gain hands-on experience not offered by traditional volunteering.
 Students must commit to the entire one-week session.
-Thirty applications will be accepted, and 20 participants will be chosen for the program.
+Twenty-five applications will be accepted, and 20 participants will be chosen for the program.

-- Students interested in applying for the Junior Volunteer Academy must be interested in a healthcare profession, provide their high school transcript with at least a 3.0 grade point average, provide two letters of recommendation from teachers or guidance counselors, and write a 500-word essay about why they are interested in participating in the WVU Hospitals Junior Volunteer Academy.
+- Students interested in applying for the Health Careers Academy must be interested in a healthcare profession, provide their high school transcript with at least a 3.0 grade point average, provide two letters of recommendation from teachers or guidance counselors, and write a 500-word essay about why they are interested in participating in the WVU Hospitals Health Careers Academy.

 - Applicants will attend a group interview with a selection committee.
 If chosen to participate, applicants must complete all volunteer onboarding requirements.